 West Nile virus (WNV) is a microorganism (virus) transmitted by mosquitoes and, more rarely, ticks.
 It is commonly found in Africa, West Asia, the Middle East, and the Caribbean.

 Most humans who contract the virus have been bitten by an infected mosquito, often the common house mosquito (Culex pipiens).
 This mosquito, found in most U.S. states, is a known vector of WNV.
 (A “vector” is an animal host that transmits an infectious disease).

 This disease can infect humans, birds, mosquitoes, horses, and some other mammals.
 West Nile virus infection can cause West Nile fever (WNF) and West Nile Neuroinvasive Disease (WNND).

 History of West Nile Virus in the U.S.

 West Nile virus was discovered in 1937 in the West Nile district of Uganda.
-West Nile emerged in the United States for the first time in the New York City area in August 1999.
+West Nile emerged in the United States for the first time in the New York City area in Aug.
+1999.
 There were 62 confirmed human cases and seven deaths during this outbreak, creating widespread concern.
-According to the U.S. Centers for Disease Control and Prevention (CDC), since 1999, more than 30,000 people have been reported with West Nile virus.
-More than 1,200 have died.

 West Nile Virus in the U.S. Today